 EFFECTIVENESS OF WEIGHT LOSS SURGERY

 The goal of weight loss surgery is to reduce the risk of illness or death associated with obesity.
 Weight loss surgery can also help you to feel and look better, reduce the amount of money you spend on medicines, and cut down on sick days.
-(See "Overview of medical management of patients after bariatric surgery".)
+(See "Bariatric surgery: Postoperative nutritional management".)

 As an example, weight loss surgery can improve health problems related to obesity (diabetes, high blood pressure, high cholesterol, sleep apnea) to the point that you need less or no medicine.